CZ-NIC/knot-resolver/daemon/README.rst

 .. _daemon-reuseport:

 .. note:: On recent Linux supporting ``SO_REUSEPORT`` (since 3.9, backported to RHEL 2.6.32) it is also able to bind to the same endpoint and distribute the load between the forked processes.
-If your OS doesn't support it, you can :ref:`use supervisor <daemon-supervised>` that is going to bind to sockets before starting multiple processes.
+If your OS doesn't support it, use only one daemon process.

 Notice the absence of an interactive CLI.
 You can attach to the the consoles for each process, they are in ``rundir/tty/PID``.